altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 So why send Felix?"
 "If you..."
 `Awoke=>(~aware of linked-cognitive processing~,
-~able to transmit and receivee data along the link~)
+~able to transmit and receive data along the link~)
 `
 "So linked-mind information processing… like psychics?"
 "Think like mind melding on star trek, but at any range"